jjcermeno/sequra/README.md

 - 5432 for PostgreSQL
 - 6379 for Redis

 So, when servers are running just to [http://localhost:3030](http://localhost:3030) in any REST API Client and enjoy the solution.
 That's all.
+However, I didn't finishing loading orders and generating `Disbursements` table.

 ## What is left behind